 1. Timing gears.
 Wear should be negligible over a period of years of normal service.
 Gear teeth are provided with the correct amount of backlash, and a reasonable amount of tooth wear can normally be accommodated without permitting contact between lobes of the two impellers.
-A high oil level in the gearbox will cause churning and excessive oil heating, indicated by unusually high temperature in the bottom of the sump.
-If operation is continued under this condition, gears will heat and the teeth can be affected with rapid wear, which will lead to impeller lobe contact or unit seizure.
+A high oil level in the gearbox will cause churning and excessive oil heating, indicated by unusually high temperatures in the bottom of the sump.
+If the operation is continued under this condition, gears will heat and the teeth can be affected with rapid wear, which will lead to impeller lobe contact or unit seizure.

 2. Shaft bearings.
 These bearings are critical in the service life of the booster.
-Gradual wear may allow a shaft position to change slightly until rubbing develops between impeller and cylinder or head plate.
+Gradual wear may allow a shaft position to change slightly until rubbing develops between the impeller and cylinder or head plate.
 This will cause spot heating detected by feeling these surfaces.
 Sudden bearing failure is usually more serious.
 Since the impeller shaft assembly is no longer supported and properly located, extensive general damage to casing and gears is likely to occur immediately after the bearing fails.

 4. Casing issues.
 Foreign materials entering the casing will also cause trouble.
-If this type problem is experienced, and the casing is found to be clean internally, try removing strains.
+If this type of problem is experienced, and the casing is found to be clean internally, try removing strains.
 Disconnect piping and loosen mounting bolts, and reset the leveling and drive alignment.
 After tightening the mounting, make sure all piping meets unit connections accurately and squarely before reconnecting.

 The need to add a booster pump into the vacuum system is somewhat dependent on the style of vacuum furnace (batch or continuous) under discussion.
 However, the benefits of achieving lower vacuum levels and, when necessary, a faster pumpdown time from initial conditions make the addition of this rugged pump a logical choice.